 Meet Our Education Birds

-Portland Audubon's Wildlife Care Center provides a permanent home for several non-releasable native birds.
-Each of them came to us with an injury so severe that the birds would have been unable to survive in the wild.
-They now serve as ambassadors for their species and Portland Audubon in local classrooms and at events.
-The birds are listed above by species; click their species names to learn about each education bird and its physiology, appearance, behavior and more.
+The Audubon Society of Portland's Wildlife Care Center provides a permanent home for several non-releasable native birds.
+Each of them came to us with an injury so severe the birds would have been unable to survive in the wild.
+They now serve as ambassadors for their species and Audubon in local classrooms and at events.
+The birds are listed below by species - click their species names to learn about each education bird and its physiology, appearance, behavior and more.

 Sponsor a Wild Thing

 Sponsoring one of these birds is a great way to learn more about the incredible creatures, while at the same time helping us meet their food, medical, and housing needs!
-In turn, these birds act as ambassadors for their species and for Portland Audubon, in classrooms and at events.
+In turn, these birds act as ambassadors for their species and for the Audubon Society of Portland, in classrooms and at events.

 When you sponsor one of the Audubon Society of Portland's "Wild Things," you are providing care and treatment for our resident native birds and helping the sick, injured and orphaned native wild animals that are treated in our Wildlife Care Center.
 Become the proud sponsor of one or more of our seven non-releasable Wild Things!